wexlfu/Wexlfu/docs/story/timeline.md

 # 582 YW
 * Thar-Nella increase their efforts spreading magical knowledge in small villages, particularly with animation magic.

+# 588 YW
+* Cain sends a band of magi to retrieve the body of Abel, whose spirit still lingers.

 # 593 YW
 * Ravanal turns to evil.